vertica/VerticaPy/EXAMPLE.md

 The column 'age' has too many missing values and we need to impute them.
-Let's impute them by the average of passengers having the same 'pclass' and the same 'sex'.
+Let's impute them by the average of passengers that have the same 'pclass' and 'sex'.

 ```python